 In this paper, we have explored the possibility of a logistics company developing their own PSS through a productisation strategy.
 The research carried out for this paper also leads us to believe that the growing trend of manufacturing companies moving towards PSS business models may provide logistics providers with alternative strategies to benefit from this trend.
-For example, research by Zhang et al. (2016) demonstrate the potential for logistics companies to develop PSS to support existing manufacturers by using smart PSS boxes, and work by Szwejczewski et al. (2015) indicates the growing importance of repair and after sales services in PSS solutions, another area that may provide logistics providers with an opportunity for growth.
+For example, research by Zhang et al. (2016) demonstrates the potential for logistics companies to develop PSS to support existing manufacturers by using smart PSS boxes, and work by Szwejczewski et al. (2015) indicates the growing importance of repair and after sales services in PSS solutions, another area that may provide logistics providers with an opportunity for growth.

-LastlyIn the longer term, we see significant potential to research the complete journey - - - Formatted: Indent: First line: 0 cm of both production and service companies through each of the steps in the conceptual framework.
-With a deeper understanding of the journey taken by different organisations, researchers and practitioners can work together to findfind creative solutions to identify and overcome the critical restraining forces of developing a PSS.
+Lastly, we see significant potential to research the complete journey of both production and service companies through each of the steps in the conceptual framework.
+With a deeper understanding of the journey taken by different organisations, researchers and practitioners can work together to find creative solutions to identify and overcome the critical restraining forces of developing a PSS.